FriedOrange/MatrixSans/README.md

 - [Font Bakery](https://github.com/googlefonts/fontbakery/), for testing the fonts (run `test.bat`) (optional)
 - [sfdLib](https://github.com/MFEK/sfdLib.py), for generating the UFO sources (see below)

-After installing Python, the others may be acquired automatically by running `pip install -r requirements.txt` at the command line.
+After installing Python (and ensuring it is added to the PATH environment variable), the others may be acquired automatically by running `pip install -r requirements.txt` at the command line.

 To build the fonts on Windows: